 - (49) a.
-Tehat mind az zentok egetombe mondanak: Ez az zyz

-Thus all the saint-PL together say-PL3 This the virgin

-'Thus all the saints said together: This is the virgin.'
-(Kazinczy C., 9v) - b.
-Tehat ime az hagot napra es helre mind ozue golenek: thus lo the leave-PART day-SUB and place-SUB all together gather-IMP-3PL 'Thus they all assembled on the appointed day, at the appointed place.'
+Tehat mind az zentók egetombe mondanak: Ez az zyz Thus all the saint-PL together say-PL3 This the virgin 'Thus all the saints said together: This is the virgin' (Kazinczy C. 9v) - b.
+Tehat ime az hagot napra es helre mind Thus lo the leave-PART day-SUB and place-SUB all ozue golenek: together gather-IMP-3PL: 'Thus they all assembled on the appointed day at the a